jbellsey/redux-model-utils/README.md

     switch (action.type) {

-        // for arrays, we use 'copy()' on the state object to duplicate it first. this
+        // for arrays, we use 'clone()' on the state object to duplicate it first.
-        // also duplicates the array. selectors (strings or functions) aren't
+        // this also duplicates the internal array. selectors (strings or functions)
-        // useful here; we have to directly manipulate the state object.
+        // aren't useful here; we have to directly manipulate the state object.
         //
         case actionCodes.ADD_TODO:
-            state = reduxUtils.copy(state);
+            state = reduxUtils.clone(state);
             state.todos.push({
                 text: action.text,
                 completed: false
             });
             return state;

-        // for string properties, we use 'copyAndAssign()' with a selector string.
+        // for scalar properties, we use 'cloneAndAssign()' with a selector string.
         // we like one-liners.
         case actionCodes.SET_LIST_NAME:
-            return reduxUtils.copyAndAssign(state, selectors.listName, action.text);
+            return reduxUtils.cloneAndAssign(state, selectors.listName, action.text);
     }
     return state;
 }